- Exploring the walled town of St. Malo with its beautiful Emerald coastline

 - Following the coast between Cancale and St Malo

-After making your way to your first night’s hotel, you will be provided with your bikes (should you be hiring) as well as your route notes and maps for the trip.
+After making your way to your first night’s hotel, you will be provided with your bikes (should you be renting) as well as your route notes and maps for the trip.
 You will be welcomed to Brittany by a local representative who will brief you on the week to come, and go through your route notes.
 This gives you the opportunity to ask any last minute questions you might have.

 - Meals: Breakfast